The Haunting of Ocean City - OceanCity.com

 The poem “Antigonish” by William Hughes Mearns epitomizes the grotesque and macabre we find ourselves intrigued by each Halloween.
 Allegedly, the ghost of a man who traversed the stairs in a house in Nova Scotia served as the inspiration for the poem.

-Such a tale and poem are well and good for Nova Scotia, but what about Ocean City?
+Such a tale and poem are well and good for Nova Scotia, but what about Ocean City ghost stories?
 Are there any specters or ghosts who haunt this beach resort town?
 The answer, is yes.
 Let’s take a look at some examples in anticipation of the upcoming Halloween festivities.

 The Ocean City Lifesaving Museum, 813 S. Atlantic Avenue